manishreddyp0004/smartskinai/README.md

 ## 📄 License

-This project is created as part of the **Engineering Clinics Project** at VIT-AP University.
+This project is created as part of the **Engineering Clinics Project** at MLR INSTITUTE OF TECHNOLOGY.
-**© 2025 SmartSkinAI Team.
+**© 2025 smatskinai Team.
 All Rights Reserved.**

 ---

 ## 🙏 Acknowledgments

-- VIT-AP University & SCOPE Department
+- MLR INSTITUTE OF TECHNOLOGY
-- Prof. Ajith Jubilson E (Project Guide)
+- Dr K Venkata Subhaiah (Project Guide)
 - Open-source community (TensorFlow, Flask, Firebase)
 - Twilio for WhatsApp API
 - OpenStreetMap for geolocation services